Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

       Write also the ›Species‹ name, and the quantity you can provide.

-      Walk now to your seeds bank and, for each of the envelopes you just prepared, open the Location, grab the Plant, extract the correct amount of seeds, put them in your physical envelope.
+      Walk now to your seeds bank and, for each of the envelopes you just prepared, open the ›Location‹, grab the ›Plant‹, extract the correct amount of seeds, put them in your physical envelope.

       And back to the database!